 - Then click on embedded forms

-- Select the version you want (I recommend naked to keep things easy + styled according to your site)
+- Select the version you want (I recommend naked to keep it easy + styled by your site theme)

 - Copy the code provided by MailChimp